 Monster reaction rolls

 As with morale, I never used monster reaction rolls until recently.
 I like letting the dice make some more decisions for me as I’ve already got enough on my plate.
 Letting the dice decide a monster’s reaction at the start of an encounter also lends itself to the sandbox style of play.
 The dice can take the party in whole new directions and rolling for monster reactions is one way that can happen.
+I even let the party see the dice roll.

 I also use reaction rolls for NPC encounters, too, although I still role-play NPCs as I think a good DM should.